Student-s-Cafe/.github/profile/README.md

-# 🍵 Student Cafe 🍵
+# 🍵 Student's Cafe 🍵

 ## About Us
 We are a group of students who originally started meeting at local cafes to study and revise together.
 Over time, we discovered a shared passion for technology and programming, and decided to collaborate on developing various tools and platforms to support students like ourselves.